INSTITUTE FOR SUSTAINED CREATIVITY

 Signs & Symbols Gallery

 Our personalized, one-on-one approach is grounded in trust, generosity, and sustained engagement.
-ISC cultivates strategic, meaningful connections between artists, arts leaders, partners, and communities, serving as an active connector to enable impactful collaborations.
 Through shared resources, guidance, and pragmatic pathways, we support artists and organizations in reshaping how the arts are understood, discussed, and supported.

 What sets ISC apart is our commitment to micro-solutions and ongoing involvement, ensuring collaborations extend beyond initial matchmaking and achieve lasting impact.